navcoin/NavHub/README.md

-# Nav Community Site
+# NavCoin Community Site
-The Navcoin community site is maintained by the community
+The NavCoin community site is maintained by the community

 ## Contributing to the site
 Want to add a project, update or fix some errors.
 Then plase fork the project and get changing.